MarMarhoun/Infomax_py/README.md

-# Infomax_py
-Blind Sources Separation by using INFOMAX algorithm with Python.
+# BSS by using INFOMAX algorithm with Python.